 Listen in on yourself as you pre-read a book for your Intentional Read Aloud.
 Were there places you had questions?
 Or thought, “Aha.
 I think I know what’s going to happen next.”
 Did you make any connections to the story?
 Use your own thinking to guide your planning for your think alouds.

 Choose one skill or strategy to focus on for your think aloud.
-Select 1 to 3 stopping places in the book where you can demonstrate how to use the skill or strategy to your children.
+Select one to three stopping places in the book where you can demonstrate how to use the skill or strategy to your children.
 For example, if you are teaching inferring, choose a few places in the book where you made an inference that helped you understand the book.

 Rehearse what you will say during your think aloud.
 Jot down your thoughts on a sticky note and place the note in the book at the stopping point.